bianjiang/tweetf0rm/README.md

 #### Updates
+* 12/25/2017: This version hasn't been updated for several reasons.
+Primarily because I have another version that does not use proxies (which doesn't work well unless you have massive private premium proxy servers).
+I am still collecting massive Twitter data (e.g., random data from 2009 till today with a few missing days).
+People keep asking for the raw data, which I can't share directly.
+I can share the other tool, email please.
 * 2/18/2017: Update the list of datasets that I have.
 Please note the Twitter policy on sharing raw datasets (see below).
 * 7/2/2015: If you need `geocode` Twitter users (e.g., figure out where the user is from based on the `location` string in their profile), you can take a look at this [TwitterUserGeocoder](https://github.com/bianjiang/twitter-user-geocoder)
 * 7/2/2015: I've developed another set of scripts (without using `redis`) with different but similar use cases.
 Specifically, my use case requires me to 1) track a set of keywords; and 2) track a set of users.
 The new scripts, for example, will keep pulling in new tweets if you provide a set of seed user ids.
 It's not in the state that can be released yet, but email me if you are interested in that.